 - Full Description

-Social media and the Internet have created for companies the unprecedented opportunity to integrate their brand's messaging into their target audiences' everyday lifebut without a cohesive approach to community management, they might as well be shouting into the wind.
-With Customer-Driven Community Management as their guide, however, marketing professionals and the companies and brands they represent will be equipped with the tools they need to manage their online marketing efforts, engage their core customers at every level, and ensure that their messaging is heard across all corners of the digital landscape.
+Social media and the Internet have created for companies the unprecedented opportunity to integrate their brand's messaging into their target audiences' everyday life—but without a cohesive approach to community management, they might as well be shouting into the wind.
+With The Community Manager's Playbook as their guide, however, marketing professionals and the companies and brands they represent will be equipped with the tools they need to manage their online marketing efforts, engage their core customers at every level, and ensure that their messaging is heard across all corners of the digital landscape.

 - Teaches readers how to identify their community's online target audience and influence their needs and wants